Last Updated On: April 2019

 But before all that, let's talk about a hypothetical situation that you might be in right now that is eerily close to what I went through a long time ago.

-Normally I wouldn’t think catching a buzz at a party was a big deal at all, except that after one particularly debauched weekend I found out that I had to take a piss test.
+Normally, I wouldn’t think catching a buzz at a party was a big deal at all, except that after one particularly wild weekend I found out that I had to take a piss test.

 Every site I checked gave me three main choices:

-Being the studious stoner/researcher/dude with a blog that I am, I bought a few brands of fake piss to test at home with a take-home drug test.
+Being the studious stoner/researcher/dude with a blog that I am, I bought a few brands of fake pee to test at home with a take-home kit.

 I wanted to see which brands were easiest to prepare, I wanted to know I would test clean, and I wanted to know that the product would be easy to use under pressure.

 What we do know is that Ultra Pure urine has a three-year shelf life, and can be used by both sexes.

-It contains creatinine so that your piss matches up chemically with natural urine- they also test each batch to make sure that the pH and specific gravity are on point.
+It contains creatinine so that your piss matches up chemically with natural urine.
+They also test each batch to make sure that the pH and specific gravity are on point.

-Even though Ultra Pure Synthetic Urine has been around since 1997, and is still in business, it gets mixed reviews from its users, which is a big red flag for me!
+Even though Ultra Pure has been around since 1997 and is still in business, it gets mixed reviews from its users, which is a big red flag for me!

-On top of that, a lot of the other brands claim that uric acid and urea are the same thing, and that a sample containing either will ensure that you pass the test.
+On top of that, a lot of the other brands claim that uric acid and urea are the same when it comes to testing and that a sample containing either will ensure that you pass the test.